NK Triglav Kranj

-Nogometni klub Triglav Kranj (Triglav Kranj Football Club), commonly referred to as NK Triglav Kranj or simply Triglav, is a Slovenian football club from Kranj.
-The team competes in the Slovenian Second League, the second highest league in Slovenia.
+Nogometni klub Triglav Kranj (Triglav Kranj Football Club), commonly referred to as NK Triglav Kranj or simply Triglav, is a Slovenian football club from Kranj that competes in the Slovenian Second League, the second highest league in Slovenia.
 The club was founded in 1920.
 In the mid-1990s, they merged with NK Naklo and were re-established under the current name Triglav Kranj.